einSelbst/overnext/README.md

 - UI _third_
   - all screens: from watch-face to wide screen, not just mobile/desktop
 - UX _last_

   - features & content

+This is more about priorities than about a temporal order.

 ## Guiding Principles